robbert1978/robbert1978.github.io/source/aboutme/index.md

 [How to start playing PWN](https://hackemall.live/index.php/2020/05/02/pwnable-roadmap/)

-Writing detailed write-ups takes a lot of time, so I don’t have enough time to document all the challenges I’ve solved.
+Writing detailed write-ups takes a lot of time, so I couldn't document all the challenges I’ve solved.
 If you want to know which CTF events I’ve participated in, check out these links:

 https://ctftime.org/team/194346